 Enriching education

-We provide brand new books to over 1,000 school libraries every year and support teachers to bring those books to life.
+Every year, we provide brand-new books to more than 1,000 school libraries and support teachers in bringing those books to life.

 Without books, education suffers

-Last year, we provided books to 2,512 school libraries.
-They ranged from picture books for the youngest readers right through to revision guides for secondary school pupils preparing for exams.
+Last year, we supplied books to 2,065 school libraries.
+Each collection was carefully selected in line with or partners’ requests, ranging from picture books for the youngest readers to revision guides for secondary school students preparing for exams.

 School libraries contribute to: